plexil-bh/plexil_docs/PLEXILExecution/Inter-ExecutiveCommunication.rst

 OnCommand and OnMessage
 ~~~~~~~~~~~~~~~~~~~~~~~

-For detailed semantics of the OnCommand and OnMessage Extended PLEXIL
+For detailed semantics of the OnCommand and OnMessage Extended |PLEXIL|
-constructs used for receiving commands and messages, see the `Plexil
+constructs used for receiving commands and messages, see the :ref:`Plexil Reference <PlexilReferences>`.
-Reference <Plexil_Reference>`__.

 Lookups
 ~~~~~~~

-Lookups are defined in the `interface configuration <Interface_Configuration_File>`__ for the IpcAdapter, and are updated via the command 'UpdateLookup'.
+Lookups are defined in the :ref:`interface configuration <InterfaceConfigurationFile>` for the IpcAdapter, and are updated via the command 'UpdateLookup'.

 Lookup definitions are specified in the following format within the